AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Summary Ranges**: You are given a sorted unique integer array `nums`.
 Return the smallest sorted list of ranges that cover all the numbers in the array exactly.
 That is, each element of `nums` is covered by exactly one of the ranges, and there is no integer `x` such that `x` is in one of the ranges but not in `nums`.
 - **Power of Two**: Given an integer `n`, return `true` if it is a power of two.
 Otherwise, return `false`.
 - **Palindrome Linked List**: Given the `head` of a singly linked list, return `true` if it is a palindrome.
+- **Binary Tree Paths**: Given the `root` of a binary tree, return all root-to-leaf paths in any order.

 ## How to Use
 - Browse through each Java file to understand the code structure and problem-solving techniques.